Conventional Versus FHA Loan And Which Loan Program Is Best

 - There is a two-year waiting period after the Chapter 13 Bankruptcy discharged date to qualify for conventional loans.

 Most conventional mortgage lenders do not lend to conventional mortgage loan borrowers after a 7-year waiting period had elapsed after they have had a foreclosure.

 Credit Standards Are Higher For Conventional Loans

 Credit score minimums are stricter on a conventional loan versus an FHA loan.

-- Minimum credit score requirements for conventional loans is 620 FICO
+- The minimum credit score requirements for conventional loans is 620 FICO.

-- Minimum credit score requirements for 3.5% down payment FHA Loans is 580 FICO
+- The minimum credit score requirements for 3.5% down payment FHA Loans is 580 FICO.

 High Student Loan Balances

 Borrowers with high student loan balances and have Income-Based Repayment need to go with conventional loans.
 Fannie Mae and Freddie Mac allow IBR Payments that report on the borrower’s credit report.
 FHA requires a fully amortized monthly payment over an extended-term (25 years or longer).
 Or for those who are on an IBR Payment and/or have student loans in deferment, FHA requires to take 1% of the outstanding student loan balance and use that figure as a monthly hypothetical debt.

 If you have any questions on the advantages and disadvantages in a conventional loan versus an FHA loan, please contact Gustan Cho of Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at [email protected] Visit us at Gustan Cho Associates at www.gustancho.com .